Toklampas/neptun_tweaks/readme.md

 A lightweight Chrome extension designed to improve the user experience on the Neptun dashboard.

-Currently, this extension automatically expands all collapsed widget panels (like *Vizsgák*, *Hírek*, *Eredmények*, etc.) as soon as you load the dashboard, saving you from having to click them open every time.

 ## 🚀 How to Install

 Since this extension is not currently published on the Chrome Web Store, you can install it manually using Chrome's Developer Mode: